 The subject human rights embraces a wide field of possible study, thus relevant material will be found in many disciplines in the Library holdings, including politics (class-mark J, Floor 4), law (class-mark K, floor 4) and philosophy (classmark B, Floor 2).
 The Library search will enable you to find this material by using the keyword facility.
 For example, typing in human rights will find all the books with human and rights anywhere in the title or subject fields.

 The main human rights collection is shelved at JC 571 and JC 599.

 Books shelved at JC 571-JC 573 are books about the theory of human rights or the topic in its widest sense.
 They are arranged alphabetically according to author or title.

 Books shelved at JC 599 are about human rights in a particular geographical area and the collection is sub-divided alphabetically by country/area.

 The most popular textbooks and important works are placed in the short-loan collection on the Entrance floor.

 UNBISnet is the catalogue of UN publications and documentation indexed by the United Nations Dag Hammarskjöld Library and the Library of the UN Office at Geneva.
 The database also includes non-UN publications that are held in the collection of the Dag Hammarskjöld Library and so is an excellent index to use when looking for books as well as UN official publications.

-Periodicals may be found in the Library catalogue under title or periodical title.
+Periodicals may be found in the Library search engine by using keywords from the periodical/journal title.
 Owing to the multidisciplinary nature of the subject, relevant periodicals can be found in various subject locations.
 Some of the most frequently used are:

 Human Rights Law Journal JA 1.H8